-Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction, and is usually determined by the quoted market price.
-The following tables summarises the carrying amounts and fair values of financial assets and liabilities.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The following tables summarizes the carrying amounts and fair values of financial assets and liabilities.